hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 Consul server agents are responsible for the cluster state, responding to RPC queries, and processing all write operations.
-Since the Consul servers are highly active and are responsible for maintaining the cluster state, server sizing is critical for the overall performance efficiency and health of the Consul cluster.
+Since the Consul servers are highly active and are responsible for maintaining the cluster state, server sizing is critical for the overall performance, efficiency, and health of the Consul cluster.
 Review the [Consul Reference Architecture](/advanced/day-1-operations/reference-architecture#consul-servers) guide for sizing recommendations for small and large Consul datacenters.